Cybersecurity

 • Verify Requests for Sensitive Info – If someone asks for passwords, credentials, or files—even if it looks like it came from someone you trust—confirm using another method.

-• Use Strong, Unique Passwords – Avoid reusing passwords and encourage the use of passphrases or password managers.
-ATTENTION: If you haven’t changed your password yet, do it before October 21st!
+• Use Strong, Unique Passwords – Avoid reusing passwords and encourage the use of pass-phrases or password managers.

 • Lock It When You Leave It – Never leave devices or accounts unattended, especially when logged into student or staff systems.